 Enter your username and password.

-Then click Flush Firewall to make the change.
+Then click on Flush Firewall to apply the change.

 Step 4 — Testing